 The French Stream

-Linked by convention to the Agency for French Education Abroad (AEFE - a network of almost 500 schools under the Ministry of Europe and Foreign Affairs), the French stream follows the French National Education curriculum which leads to the Diplôme National du Brevet (DNB) and the French Baccalauréat.
+Linked by FIS' Partner School's status with AEFE (a network of almost 500 schools under the Ministry of Europe and Foreign Affairs), the French stream follows the French National Education curriculum which leads to the Diplôme National du Brevet (DNB) and the French Baccalauréat.

 From Lower Primary to Upper Secondary, teaching the French and English languages, offering an introduction to the local culture and language, showing how to acquire independence, valuing the student, promoting the idea of "living together" and developing digital learning are key to the daily work of the entire teaching and educational team.